Putin visited Russia's Kursk region for first time since Moscow said it drove out Ukrainian forces

 Since the end of 2023, Russia has mostly had the advantage on the battlefield, with the exception of Kursk.

-Ukraine, the U.S. and South Korea said that North Korea sent up to 12,000 troops to help the Russian army take back control of Kursk, and Russia said on April 26 that its forces had pushed out the Ukrainian army.
+North Korea sent up to 12,000 troops to help the Russian army take back control of Kursk, according to Ukraine, the U.S. and South Korea.
+Russia announced on April 26 that its forces had pushed out the Ukrainian army.
 Kyiv officials denied the claim.

+The Ukrainian Army General Staff said Wednesday that its forces repelled 13 Russian assaults in Kursk.
+Its map of military activity showed Ukrainian troops holding a thin line of land hard against the border but still inside Russia.

+Putin's unannounced visit appeared to be an effort to show Russia is in control of the conflict — even though its full-scale invasion of its neighbor has been slow and costly in terms of casualties and equipment — amid recent U.S. and European proposals for a ceasefire that Putin has effectively rejected.

 Disgruntled residents had previously shown their disapproval over a lack of compensation in rare organized protests.